-"Statewide, 82% of high school students graduated on time in the 2021-22 school year, but 94% of students who were actively involved in CTE graduated on time," she said.
+"Statewide, 82% of high school students graduated on time in the 2021-22 school year, but 94% of students who were actively involved in CTE graduated on time," she

 Harrisburg students working on a car in the automotive class.
-Photo courtesy of Harrisburg School District
+Photo courtesy of Harrisburg School District address and daytime telephone number.

 Students in the Harrisburg School District's home builders academy have built a full house.
-Photo courtesy of John Klemme
+Photo courtesy of John Klemme weeks prior to your location of event.